idio-lang/DIPS/source/idio-design/idio-feel.rst

 In this particular case, trying to have :program:`awk` use its *stdin* for both the script and the stream it is trying to filter is doomed.
-Clearly what we need is something like :ref:`process substitution` but for strings.
+Clearly what we need is something like :ref:`feel/process substitution` but for strings.

 Expansion
 =========